FAQ: Asylum Law in Germany

-The League of Nations was forged in 1920.
-It was the foundation for the belief that it was the responsibility of the international fold to protect refugees and find solutions for their problems.
-The Norwegian Fridtjof Nansen was awarded the Nobel Peace Prize as the first Commissioner for Refugees of the League of Nations in 1922.
-Among other things, he ensured that more than 450,000 prisoners of war were able to return home after the First World War.
+The League of Nations was founded in 1920.
+It was the beginning of the belief that it was the responsibility of the international community to protect refugees and find solutions for their problems.

-So what is asylum law, the Aliens Act or the Immigration Act?
+So what is the asylum law, the Alien Act or the Immigration Act?
 Which rights do applicants for asylum have in Germany?
 How is the asylum procedure executed and who decides based on which criteria, whether somebody receives a residence permit or not?
-You will find all answers and much more about this legal field in the following guide.
+You will find the answers to those questions and much more about this legal field in the following guide.

 The asylum law – also known as refugee law – has developed into a controversial topic over the course of current events.
-As a result of wars in the Middle East thousands of people leave their home country and seek refuge – a place of safety.
+Die to conflicts and humanitarian crises thousands of people leave their home country and seek refuge – a place of safety.

-The countries of the world have actually sworn after World War II, that such terrors should never recur.
-United Nations Organization (UN) was formed as the successor organization of the League of Nations after World War II.
+To help and procted people that seek refuge and have been dosplaced, the United Nations Organization (UN) was formed as the successor organization of the League of Nations after World War II.

-UN fights for the respect for human rights and their fundamental freedoms – regardless of the ethnicity or the religion a person has.
-The next generation should be protected from the scourge of war.
-Among other things the Universal Declaration of Human Rights says in article 14:
+The UN fights for the respect of human rights and their fundamental freedoms – regardless of the ethnicity or the religion a person has.
+Among other things the says in article 14:

 Everyone has the right to seek and to enjoy in other countries asylum from persecution.